atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 health restored, and feel herself ca
 I
 ^ of delpifing the unworthy man
-I “who took a base advantage of her I credulity.”
+I “who took a base advantage of her I credulity."
 II
 t
 ♦- '
 \'
 S!!
 !! “good will ever come of my
-j: children, ” laid Mr. Selby, eagerly,
+j: children, " laid Mr. Selby, eagerly,
 '' “while they remain in this wicked
 “town, or, indeed, in any place, with i
-: Such a mother.”
+: Such a mother."
 1
 I
 i